Lakifume/True-Randomization/README.md

 * Unzip the contents of the release to the `dist/` folder (create it if missing)
   * The `dist/` folder should at the very least contain the `Tools/`, `MapEdit/`, and `Data/` folders from the release
 * run `pyinstaller.exe --onefile --add-data "Bloodstained.ico;." --icon=Bloodstained.ico Randomizer.py`
-* optional: view [UAssetSnippet project](SnippetSrc/README.md) to setup UAssetAPI and UAssetSnippet code snippets
+* optional: view the [UAssetSnippet project](SnippetSrc/README.md) to setup UAssetAPI and UAssetSnippet code snippets